aoloe/scribus-manual-development/content/scribus-code/NOTES.md

 IIRC ScPageOutput is only used for printing in Scribus.
 There's additional code in `pdflib_core.cpp` and `pslib.cpp` (Yes, 4 versions of the same code.
 That's another refactoring on the roadmap!)

+## avox says:

+it's mess and not well architected.
+Central classes are ScribusDoc and PageItem* for the data, ActionManager for any user actions, ScribusView and ScribusMainWindows (in scribus.cpp) for the UI. all ui dialogs should be found in the ui directory under the hood there's ScImage for image handling, text/StoryText for text, pdflib_core and pdfwriter for PDF export